iota-community/treasury/specifications/chrysalis-referendum-rfc.md

 ### Upcoming

 Any event will start here.
 The creator specifies the starting times for each of the event states.
-Additionally either a ballot with questions or the parameters to calculate staking rewards are include.
+Additionally either a ballot with questions or the parameters to calculate staking rewards are included.

-Events are neither automatically added to all nodes, nor are they broadcast on the network.
+Events are neither automatically added to all nodes, nor are they broadcasted on the network.
 Instead, the event must be added to multiple nodes manually.
 Because submitting the same event to multiple nodes always results in the same ID, it is possible to compare the data of multiple nodes.
 This also provides security, as users can verify they are participating in the correct event.

 ### Commencing